TITLE 24

 (2) For licensure as an audiologist, has current certification of clinical competence issued by ASHA, or its successors, has been issued board certification from the American Board of Audiology, or its successors, or has met the following requirements:

 a.
-Possession of a doctoral degree in audiology from an accredited college or university, except that audiologists licensed in Delaware prior to July 10, 2009, who have maintained Delaware licensure, shall be exempted from this requirement.
+Possession of a doctoral degree in audiology from an accredited college or university, except that audiologists licensed in Delaware prior to July 10, 2009, who have maintained Delaware licensure, are exempted from this requirement.

 b.
 Successful completion of a national examination in the area of the applicant’s specialty prepared by a national testing service approved by the Division.